 Atmosphere scatters light differently according to its wavelength, which produces three types of irradiance at the surface of the earth [26]:

 Solar irradiance that is still travelling unheeded in a straight line, which has not been affected by the earth atmosphere components.
 It accounts for 90 percent of the solar energy that reaches the surface of the earth on a clear day.
-It also responsible for producing shadows once it heats an object [26][28].
+It also responsible for producing shadows once it hits an object [26][28].

 Solar irradiance diffused by the earth atmosphere components such as clouds.
 This then travels off in all directions in the hemisphere.
 On a foggy or a gloomy day where the sun cannot be seen, the straight line irradiance is equal to zero [26][28].